Long Covid or Post-Covid Syndrome

 Kent and Medway Post Covid Assessment Service

 Kent and Medway Post Covid Assessment Service - sometimes referred to as PCAS - opened on 14 May 2021.
-In its first 10 weeks, the service, which is for people with Long Covid, received around 600 referrals.
+In its first 10 weeks, the service received around 600 referrals.

-It’s for patients experiencing continuing symptoms after 12 weeks of a Covid infection.
-Any patient who needs help with Long Covid should contact their GP practice.
+Any patient who is experiencing continuing symptoms after 12 weeks of a Covid infection should contact their GP practice.

 Before referring to the Post Covid Assessment Service, a patient’s GP may carry out further tests - depending on symptoms - so any alternative diagnosis can be ruled out and also to decide if referral to the Post Covid Assessment Service would be suitable.

-Once referred, the Post Covid Assessment Service will get in touch and an expert team of professionals will assess a person’s condition and provide support in accessing services to support recovery.
+Once referred, the Post Covid Assessment Service will get in touch and an expert team of professionals will assess a person’s condition and provide support in accessing services to help recovery.

 Patients are usually assessed within six weeks, unless they chose to delay assessment for personal reasons.
 However, the service is still experiencing a significant number of referrals.
 We are working with West Kent Primary Care, which provides the service, to continually monitor demand and service capacity.